arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 need to download the rarest piece, it's impossible to download a single piece and upload it more than 3 times.
 If the share_mode_target is set to more than 3, nothing is downloaded.

+``upload_rate_limit``, ``download_rate_limit``, ``local_upload_rate_limit``
+and ``local_download_rate_limit`` sets the session-global limits of upload and download rate limits, in bytes per second.
+The local rates refer to peers on the local network.
+By default peers on the local network are not rate limited.

+These rate limits are only used for local peers (peers within the same subnet as the client itself) and it is only used when ``session_settings::ignore_limits_on_local_network`` is set to true (which it is by default).
+These rate limits default to unthrottled, but can be useful in case you want to treat local peers preferentially, but not quite unthrottled.

+A value of 0 means unlimited.

+``unchoke_slots_limit`` is the mac number of unchoked peers in the session.

+The number of unchoke slots may be ignored depending on what ``choking_algorithm`` is set to.

+``half_open_limit`` sets the maximum number of half-open connections libtorrent will have when connecting to peers.
+A half-open connection is one where connect() has been called, but the connection still hasn't been established (nor failed).
+Windows XP Service Pack 2 sets a default, system wide, limit of the number of half-open connections to 10.
+So, this limit can be used to work nicer together with other network applications on that system.
+The default is to have no limit, and passing -1 as the limit, means to have no limit.
+When limiting the number of simultaneous connection attempts, peers will be put in a queue waiting for their turn to get connected.

+``connections_limit`` sets a global limit on the number of connections opened.
+The number of connections is set to a hard minimum of at least two per torrent, so if you set a too low connections limit, and open too many torrents, the limit will not be met.

+``listen_queue_size`` is the value passed in to listen() for the listen socket.
+It is the number of outstanding incoming connections to queue up while we're not actively waiting for a connection to be accepted.
+The default is 5 which should be sufficient for any normal client.
+If this is a high performance server which expects to receive a lot of connections, or used in a simulator or test, it might make sense to raise this number.
+It will not take affect until listen_on() is called again (or for the first time).

 pe_settings
 ===========